Join us to these exciting destinations!

 We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives and sisters.
 We’ll also visit a handmade carpet workshop and the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
 Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, tile-covered madrasas dating to the 15th and 17th centuries.

 We’ll visit Registan Square in the daytime as well as at night when it’s lit with floodlights and looks magical.
 Modern Samarkand combines the spirit of modernity with old historical grace.
 The western part of the city is more modern, with architecture reflecting 19th and 20th c.
-European design and style, influenced by the Russian “Brutalist style” architectural aesthetic—as well as 21st c. towering modern glass and steel buildings.
+European design and style, influenced by the Russian “Brutalist style” cement architectural aesthetic—as well as 21st c. towering modern glass and steel buildings.

 Next Stop Bukhara!